slateci/cloudlabprofile-localdev/README.md

 The CloudLab profile is defined in `./profile.py` using the `geni-lib` Pip package.
 Further details on authoring the profile can be found in [CloudLab manual: Describing a profile with python and geni-lib](http://docs.cloudlab.us/geni-lib.html).

 ## Provision a CloudLab Experiment

+> **_WARNING:_** The experiment is not a private machine.
+As such, create a short-lived [GitHub ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) with no passphrase (this will become your `github_ssh_key` in Ansible).

 1. Create an experiment on CloudLab using this profile (`slate-localdev`).
 2. Clone this repository and copy `./ansible/playbook/group_vars/cloudlab.yml.tmpl` to `./ansible/playbook/group_vars/cloudlab.yml`.